Improved Immiscible Diffusion: Accelerate Diffusion Training by Reducing Its Miscibility: Effectiveness of Immiscible Diffusion

 \subsection{Immiscible Diffusion Beyond Image-noise Correlations}

 As discussed in Section \ref{sec:methods_factoring}, image scaling can intuitively achieve immiscible diffusion without enforcing image-noise correlations.
 Indeed, in Figure \ref{fig:factoring}, we compare scaling pixel values of normed images to different STD's before performing diffusion with DDIM, whose default is to norm image to a pixel value $STD = 0.5$.
 Indeed, Figure \ref{fig:factoring} (a) shows that larger STD helps to reduce the confusion in denoising caused by miscible diffusion.
 Consequently in Figure \ref{fig:factoring} (b), we observe that experiments with larger image STD enjoys lower FIDs of predicted images during denoising, and finally in Figure \ref{fig:factoring} performs better with faster training and better convergence performance.
-These results show that immiscible diffusion is not necessarily bounded with image-noise correlations.
+These results are particularly interesting as the scaling can increase the SNR of the final diffusion step, which was shown harmful to the diffusion \cite{Lin_2024_WACV}, further suggesting immiscible diffusion's strong boosts to the diffusion models.
+In addition, these results show that immiscible diffusion is not necessarily bounded with image-noise correlations.